ELGUERMEZ-Meryem/files/README.md

 # Save files in the database:

-# Save files in the:
+# Save files in a remote server like aws:

 # Resources:
 https://bezkoder.com/spring-boot-upload-file-database/